sply88/vcboost/README.rst

 *********
 vcboost
 *********
-Estimation of varying coefficient models by gradient boosting.
+Experimenting with estimation of varying coefficient models by gradient boosting.s

-**NOTE**: Currently just experimenting.
-Nothing properly tested!

 Given data